 Since he had super-sensitive skin I bathed him at the vet’s recommendation once a week which he disliked.
 So when it came to bath time Bobby got to chomp on a bit of chicken as soon as it was over and then, weather permitting we’d go for a nice walk afterwards.

-As his ears and eyes were getting better and as he was getting used to the treatment from me, guess what?
-I no longer need to use the muzzle to administer his medicine.
+As his ears and eyes were getting better and as he was getting used to the treatment from me I no longer need to use the muzzle to administer his medicine.
 He actually looked forward to me coming towards his head, eyes and ears.
 I would say it took a couple of months to see all the changes taking place but it was well worth it.

 Seeing him well was a joy.
 He trusted me and our relationship improved massively.
 He was more playful and much healthier.